arome3/tempo-mcp/README.md

 **MCP server for Tempo blockchain stablecoin payments** — Enable AI agents to autonomously execute real-world payments.

-> **🧪 Testnet Only** — This MCP currently operates on Tempo testnet.
+> **Testnet Only** — This MCP currently operates on Tempo testnet.
 No real funds are used.
 Perfect for experimentation and development!

 ---